Sameeryadav12/Voice_Assistant/docs/USER_GUIDE.md

-# 📖 Sigma Voice Assistant - User Guide
+# 📖 Jarvis Voice Assistant - User Guide

-## Welcome to Sigma Voice Assistant!
+## Welcome to Jarvis Voice Assistant!

 This comprehensive guide will help you get the most out of your voice assistant.
 Whether you're a beginner or an advanced user, you'll find everything you need here.